If, as a parent of a pupil attending Newby Primary, you require a paper copy of the information on this website, we shall provide this free of charge.

-At Newby, we have a named Health Care Officer, Aroosa Qadeer, and have a School Nurse who will be happy to discuss any medical issues you may have.
+At Newby, we have two named Health Care Officers, Julia Smith and Ayisha Pandor, and a School Nurse who will be happy to discuss any medical issues you may have.

 We are unable to give to children, or allow them to take themselves, any form of medication other than that prescribed by a doctor and then only if it is unavoidable that it is taken during the school day.

 If your child is asthmatic, please contact the school office.
 Staff will be happy to take details and arrange storage of your son or daughter’s inhaler.
 If your child has any other specific long-term illness for which medication is required, please contact the Headteacher.

 Pupils say that they feel exceptionally safe in school. ~ Pupil voice interview April 2017